katcipis/sophia/notes/books/death-life-american-cities.md

 * Scalable (to some desired point)
 * Resilient
 * Efficient
+* Orthogonal (relates to resiliency)
 * Easy to deploy/operate
 * Observable

-All that also counts on performance of the system, how well it is doing, and it is fundamental when making decisions about boundaries and service size.
+All that also counts as "overall performance" of the system, how well it is doing, and it is fundamental when making decisions about boundaries and service size.
+But just as in urban planning, on software the decision on boundaries/size is actually really hard because you have this mesh of different properties that you need to satisfy and some of them can even be contradictory to each other, you push for one and loose the other.

+On top of that you have context, the whole social context of where the software is being built, by who, etc. Given all that complexity it is easy to create simpler mental models and just create ideas that work on this simpler/ideal mental model, but that has only the benefit of being more comfortable, it doesn't produce great design.
+For great design there is no easy rule of thumb thing to do all the time (like you learn once and do it forever), the only thing you should be doing all the time is:

+* Thinking critically about everything
+* Understanding your context
+* Gather feedback on system performance
+* Evaluate feedback honestly
+* Be cynical about easy answers and "thought leaders"/"experts"

+And by "thought leader"/"experts" I mean people that give non-contingent advice about things, just do this, just do that, everything will be better, these people are not truly experts (even if a industry says so).